 Email from SMG Subscriber:

 We have a strong will to immigrate to Australia (sooner is better).
 We would love to see our daughter (age 14) start the school with the new term (Jan/Feb 2018).

 We have been granted permanent residency in Australia a couple of years ago.
 And now, since, we have fully made up our mind to relocate, every day in the UK seems like a burden.
 However, I am not able to get traction on securing a job while in the UK.

 Being extremely difficult and harder to market oneself from overseas and, therefore, I sincerely appreciate and value any help you may offer.

-When I worked for a small biotech back in Seattle, our HR person wouldn't even look at resumes that were out of state, much less out of the country.
+When I worked for a small biotech company back in Seattle, our HR manager wouldn't even look at resumes that were out of state, much less out of the country.

 The reason she gave was the cost of relocating the new hire plus the whole relocation process would move the start date back.
 As a small company, we needed positions to be filled quickly.

-This is probably the most important part of this whole email.
+This is probably the most important part of this post.

 The reason is, it's better to apply for just one job at a company or with a recruiting agency than to apply for five jobs with the same company or recruiter.

 In fact, overapplying will completely kill any possibility of getting a job with that specific company because it makes it look as though you're not sincere about your application.